SamChang03/SOC_Lab/Lab01/README.md

 # Lab 01 PYNQ-Z2
-We will get familiar to the tool that we will use to develop our SOC in this Lab.
+We will get more familiar to the tool that we will use to develop our SOC in this Lab.
 ### resourse: https://github.com/bol-edu/course-lab_1
 ## Vitis HLS
 - We downloaded the three files from the github link above